 6. Energy use

-Estimates assume 30-minute residential sessions, three sessions per week (156/year), and U.S. average residential electricity at $0.16/kWh[1].
+Estimates assume three sessions per week (156/year) and U.S. average residential electricity at approximately $0.19/kWh[1].
+Per-session figures include warm-up and heat-up time.
 Actual costs scale with local rates and use frequency.

-Across five years, this is a ~$600–$1,500 swing between infrared and steam.
-Material, but not the biggest line item.
+Across five years, this is roughly a $450–$1,500 swing between infrared and steam.
+Material, but not the biggest line item — construction is.

 7. Maintenance